ag79/lenovo-laptop-configs/README.md

   * To disable battery conservation: `systemctl start battery-conservation-off`
   * In this scenario the services are mutually exclusive and will stop their counterparts when started.

+### lenovo-batteryconservation-*.sh

+To turn conservation mode on/off from shell.
+Use *lenopow* tool instead, link below.

 ## 3. Fix touchpad not working